A Differential Effect Approach to Partial Identification of Treatment Effects: Simulation

 \subsection{Results}

 Table \ref{tab: CI.ATE} and Table \ref{tab: CI.CATE} summarize the coverage probability of the $95 \%$ confidence interval of bounds for both the ATE and CATE under different data generating processes.
-Additional simulation results of the coverage probability of estimated bounds for both the ATE and CATE can be found in Table \ref{tab: ATE} and Table \ref{tab: CATE} in the Supplementary material (Appendix VII).
+Additional simulation results of the coverage probability and relative length of estimated bounds for both the ATE and CATE can be found in Table \ref{tab: ATE}, Table \ref{tab: CATE}, Table \ref{tab: relative length CI ATE}, and Table \ref{tab: relative length CI CATE} in the Supplementary material (Appendix VI).

 We identify several consistent patterns from the simulation results.
 First, we find that whether $Z_2$ is correlated with the unmeasured confounder $U$ or not, our proposed methodology does well in the sense that $95 \%$ confidence intervals of bounds for both the ATE and CATE have a coverage probability close to 1 for any combinations of factors.
 Note that since we are estimating bounds and forming a confidence interval for the true effects using the two-stage approach, if the true causal effect lies within the interior of the probability limits of the bounds, then we would expect coverage probabilities greater than $95\%$ for confidence intervals for the true effect \citep{jiang2018using}.
 Furthermore, for the coverage probability of estimated bounds, the proposed methodology does substantially better asymptotically in the sense that the coverage probability gets closer to 1 as the number of observations increases.